FarmData2/FD2-School-Materials/03-Vue1/03-Vue1-Class-Notes.md

     - want's them when object or array is split across multiple lines
     - Prevents you from forgetting to add them later when you add more items to an object or an array.

+  - Might have noticed that commit also auto formats if you didn't!

   - use of "" vs '' in HTML (template) vs JS/Vue (script)
     - nesting of "'...'" and '"..."'

-  - Might have noticed that commit also auto formats if you didn't!

 - Show Vue Devtools.
   - Show refresh button
   - Close and reopen Devtools if Vue content doesn't show.

 - Show rebuild
   - Show SHIFT+reload in browser to see changes.
+  - Note the `num run watch:school` command here.
+    - Especially if it didn't come up in class two

 ## Instructor ToDo After Class